ocaml/dune/doc/dune-files.rst

 The following sections describe the available stanzas and their meanings.

-jbuild_version
+Jbuild Version
 --------------

 Deprecated.
-This stanza is no longer used and will be removed in the future.
+This `jbuild_version` stanza is no longer used and will be removed in the future.

 .. _library:

-library
+Library
 -------

 The ``library`` stanza must be used to describe OCaml libraries.
 The